Mini Pumpkin Swirl Cheesecake with Gingersnap Crust

 Add the sugar, vanilla, and salt.

-Continue to beat until well blended and smooth, about 1 minute; making sure to scrape down the sides as you go.
+Continue to beat the mixture until well blended and smooth, about 1 minute, making sure to scrape down the sides.
+There should be no lumps.

-Side Note: Don't overbeat once the eggs are added or the cheesecakes will puff and crack during baking.
+Add the eggs, one at a time, beating until just blended.
+Side Note: Don't overbeat; once the eggs are added, otherwise the cheesecakes will puff and crack during baking.

+Make the pumpkin filling by transferring ⅓ cup cheesecake batter to a small bowl.
 Add the pumpkin puree, flour, cinnamon, nutmeg, and clove.
 Mix until well combined.

 Fill each muffin cup nearly to the top with the cheesecake filling.

-Add about a tablespoon of pumpkin mixture then drag the tip of the wooden skewer through the two batters in a random swirling pattern to create a marbled look.
+Add about a tablespoon of pumpkin mixture, then drag the tip of the wooden skewer through the two batters in a random swirling pattern to create a marbled look.

+Place in the oven and bake for 20-22 minutes, or until they are set.
 They will still jiggle a bit.
 Do not overcook them.
-If they start to crack they are getting overcooked.
+If they start to crack, they are getting overcooked.